Bio

 - Successfully led other pre-award and post-award bid protests that have resulted in corrective action consistent with relief requested.

-- Successfully led post-award bid protests that have resulted in corrective action consistent with relief requested.
+- Successfully led post-award bid protests that have resulted in corrective action consistent with relief requested at the Court of Federal Claims and Federal Aviation Administration’s Office of Dispute Resolution for Acquisition.

 - Successful appeal arguing contracting officer’s assignment of NAICS code 541611 – Administrative Management and General Management Consulting Services ($24.5M) was based in clear error and that NAICS code 561110 – Office Administrative Services ($12.5M) was the appropriate code.
 NAICS Appeal of Katmai N. Am., LLC, SBA No. NAICS-6269 (Feb.
 23, 2024).